RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 - ❓ libretro core: **Stella 2023**
 - ❓ libretro core: **Stella 2014**
 - ✅ BizHawk core: **Atari2600Hawk**
   - Achievements that require emulator resets do not work.
-If you see one, please open a ticket so the achievement can be fixed.
+Please open a ticket so the achievement can be fixed.

 ### Atari 5200